Fall Semester Awards

-- must be a first year Professional Theatre Program student
+- Be a first year Professional Theatre Program student

-- must demonstrate strong perseverance and dedication to the Program despite challenges
+- Demonstrate strong perseverance and dedication to the Program despite challenges

-- must apply to the Chairperson of the Department by the deadline
+- Apply to the Chairperson of the Department by the deadline

 This award is given to a Creative Arts student, a Liberal Arts student and a Social Science student who have excelled in Religious Studies courses while at Dawson.

-- must have taken, as a day student, at least two "370" courses during 3 sessions starting from a year ago
+- Have taken, as a Day student, at least two "370" courses during 3 sessions starting from a year ago

 - Have excelled in religious studies courses